mhaleevans/Hashicorp/terraform-getting-started.md

 }
 ```

 Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+Terraform will install the AWS provider.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Check for errors.
+If you don't find any errors, provision the resource with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.
+The command will take up to a few minutes to run.
+After finishing, it will display a message indicating that it has created the resource.

 Finally, destroy the infrastructure.